 Convolutions of terrain tend to make for significant complexities in airflow.
 Anyone who’s rambled upland moors, alpine plateaus and glacier-sharpened ridge spines is well-acquainted with highland winds, which can be ferocious, frigid and desolating.
-While many such breezes and gusts stem mainly from variations in atmospheric pressure, some are simply the gravitational tumble of air parcels -- which can nevertheless be an impressively powerful phenomenon.
+While many such breezes and gusts stem mainly from variations in atmospheric pressure, some are simply the gravitational tumble of air parcels -- called katabatic winds.

 Katabatic winds are also occasionally referred to as gravity-driven winds, a moniker that concisely explains their nature.
 They form as cold air over snowy uplands spills downward into adjacent lowlands; air becomes denser with decreasing temperature, and thus succumbs to gravitational tug.
 The common name derives from the Greek word “katabaino,” which translates to “descending.”
 Katabatic winds are similar to a host of other localized air movements in rugged country, such as the daily and nightly reversals of mountain and valley breezes, but the latter arise because of pressure differences due to differential solar heating.
 Foehn, Chinook and Santa Ana winds are also related in effect but are powered partly by exceptionally severe pressure gradients between windward and leeward slopes of a mountain divide.